Phoenix vs SovaMatchups

 The Duelist (Phoenix) vs Initiator (Sova) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Phoenix's Duelist abilities serve different purposes than Sova's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Phoenix's Duelist toolkit may excel at certain aspects while Sova's Initiator kit counters others.
-The Sova advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Phoenix advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Phoenix has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
-Phoenix's strongest matchup is against Iso with a 83.3% win rate.
-The most challenging matchup is Miks at 0.0% win rate.
+Phoenix has favorable matchups against 14 agents and unfavorable matchups against 12 agents in Valorant.
+Phoenix's strongest matchup is against Cypher with a 75.9% win rate.
+The most challenging matchup is Deadlock at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |